Sammo Hung: Film

 In 2005, Hung was involved in Daniel Lee's Dragon Squad and Wilson Yip's SPL: Sha Po Lang (aka Kill Zone).
 In the latter, Hung played a villain for the first time in over 25 years, and had his first ever fight scene against Donnie Yen.
 One of the key relationships in SPL had been Hung's role as the adoptive father of Wu Jing's character.
 However, these scenes were dropped from the final film as the director couldn't find a way to fit them into the film.
 In response to this, a prequel film was planned.
 Hung appeared alongside Wu Jing again in 2007's Twins Mission with stars, the Twins.
 In early 2008, Hung starred in Fatal Move, in which he and Ken Lo played a pair of rival triad gang leaders.
 He also starred in, and performed action choreography for, Daniel Lee's Three Kingdoms: Resurrection of the Dragon, with Andy Lau and Maggie Q. The film, was based on the book Romance of the Three Kingdoms.

 Antony Szeto's film, Wushu, which stars Hung premiered in Beijing in October 2008.
 The film was unveiled by Golden Network at the 2008 Cannes Film Festival.
 Jackie Chan was the film's executive producer, and worked on the film in an advisory capacity, assisting with marketing and casting.
 Hung then worked again with director Wilson Yip and star Donnie Yen, as the action director for the 2008 film Ip Man.

 In 2010, Hung was given a lifetime achievement award at the New York Asian Film Festival, where four of his films were shown.
 That year Hung appeared in Ip Man 2, which he also choreographed.
 His role is that of a Hung Gar master who challenges Ip Man.
-In the same year, Hung appeared in the movie The Legend Is Born: Ip Man too.
+In the same year, Hung appeared in the movie The Legend Is Born: Ip Man as well.
 He acts as Chan Wah-shun, the martial arts teacher of Ip Man.

 The annual and highly anticipated Hong Kong International Film Festival was held for its 45th edition in April 2021.
-Hung is one of the six veteran Hong Kong filmmakers who directed renowned local director Johnnie To Kei-fung's highly anticipated anthology series : "Septet: The story of Hong Kong (2021)".
+Hung is one of the six veteran Hong Kong filmmakers who directed renowned local director Johnnie To Kei-fung's highly anticipated anthology series : "Septet: The Story of Hong Kong" (2022).
 The other filmmakers include Ringo Lam, Ann Hui On-wah, Patrick Tam Kar Ming, Tsui Hark, Yuen Woo-ping and Johnnie To.
 The short files were shot entirely on 35mm film with each of them touches on a nostalgic and moving story set across different time periods, with every one acting as an ode to the city.